xddxdd/blog/source/_posts/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian/index.md

    Simply click `Add Hardware - USB Host Device` in Virt-Manager and select your keyboard and mouse.

+{% endinteractive %}

 ## Accelerating Looking Glass with Kernel Modules

-> Most of the content in this section is from <https://looking-glass.io/docs/B5.0.1/module/>
+> Most of the content in this section is from <https://looking-glass.io/docs/B6/module/>

 Looking Glass provides a kernel module for the IVSHMEM shared memory device.
 It allows Looking Glass to read the display output efficiently with DMA to improve the framerate.